Fenton's reagent: Biomedical implications

 The Fenton reaction has different implications in biology because it involves the formation of free radicals by chemical species naturally present in the cell under in vivo conditions.
 Transition-metal ions such as iron and copper can donate or accept free electrons via intracellular reactions and so contribute to the formation, or at the contrary to the scavenging, of free radicals.
 Superoxide ions and transition metals act in a synergistic way in the appearance of free radical damages.
 Therefore, although the clinical significance is still unclear, it is one of the viable reasons to avoid iron supplementation in patients with active infections, whereas other reasons include iron-mediated infections.

 Applications

 Fenton's reagent is used as a sewage treatment agent.

-Fenton's reagent can be used in different chemical procesess that supply hydroxyl ion or oxidize certain compounds:
+Fenton's reagent can be used in different chemical processes that supply hydroxyl ion or oxidize certain compounds: